 Environmental Watering Sites

-The Trust has seven active environmental watering sites with a further eight to be added by 2022.
+The Trust has eight active environmental watering sites with a further seven to be added by 2022.
 The following listings provide a snapshot of each site noting the predominant flora in the area.

 Johnson Waterhole was the first environmental watering site.
 During 2013-14, the Trust, in partnership with the Nature Foundation SA – Water for Nature and the local government commenced a project to deliver environmental water to Johnson Waterhole, initially using pumps and then the Trust’s water supply network.